 Yes.
 At 11+ we offer Academic and Music Scholarships, at 13+ we offer Academic, Music, Sport and Art.
 Find out more about our Scholarships here: https://www.st-albans.herts.sch.uk/about-us/bursaries-scholarships/

 Yes, this academic year we have been delighted to welcome families back to the School to experience an Open Morning tour.
-Our tours for the Autumn Term have now concluded and our next Open Morning will be held at the end of April.
+Our Open Mornings for the Autumn Term have now concluded and our next Open Morning will be held at the end of April.
 We will share the booking link for the April Open Morning at the start of January.
-We have also created a virtual Open Morning library so that prospective families can hear from our staff and see the School online.
 Our Admissions team is always available and would welcome the opportunity to speak to parents about the School and registration process.
 Daytime tours can be arranged by contacting the Admissions Department.

 The 11+ Assessments are traditionally held on the Second Saturday in January at the school site.
 For 2023 entrants, assessments will be held on 7 January.
 Candidates who have registered will be contacted in November prior to the assessments taking place.

 For those boys who are unable to attend on the main examination day, a supplementary day will be held during the following week.
 On the day of the Entrance Exam, the boys will sit three papers:

 English (80 minutes)

 Candidates also have a short interview with some of our senior members of staff.
 We feel it is important to talk to our candidates before we know their exam results in order not to bring preconceptions to the interview.
 Candidates who have shown promise on the day of the Entrance Exam are invited back to the second round at the end of January.
 During this morning, boys will spend a couple of hours with us in group activities whilst parents are invited to a talk from the Headmaster and a further tour of the School.
 Offers will be made in mid-February, in conjunction with the dates set out by the North London Consortium.